emmajanedrews/base-template/_posts/2017-07-25-home-pricing-strategies-explained.md

 If these properties were exactly the same, how would your offers be different?
 The truth is that most people will offer less for a home that has spent more time on the market.

 The longer we’re on the market, the lower the offers will be.
-So **selling sooner, rather than later, is key.**
+So **selling sooner rather than later is key.**

 If you are a buyer, however, you can use this fact to get a great deal.
 By finding a home that’s spent a lot of time on the market, and has no other issues other than having been initially priced far too high, **you could have a great opportunity to get into a house that may now actually be cheaper and see less competition.**